Skip to Content

 Graduation Fee

-A graduation fee of $100, payable at registration for the student’s final academic term, is required of all degree-seeking students.
-This fee covers expenses associated with graduation but does not cover rental of the cap and gown.
-This fee is charged whether or not the student participates in graduation.
+A graduation fee of $100, payable during the student’s final academic term, is required of all degree-seeking students.
+This fee covers expenses associated with graduation but does not cover fees associates with renting or purchasing the ceremony regalia.
+This fee is charged whether or not the student participates in the formal commencement/graduation ceremony.
 Certificate students do not pay the graduation fee.

 Back to Top